-1. Demonstrate knowledge of individual and collaborative research processes

-2. Develop ideas and synthesize primary and secondary sources within focused academic arguments, including one or more research-based essays.

-3. Analyze, interpret, and evaluate a variety of texts for ethical and logical uses of evidence.

-4. Write in a style that clearly communicates meaning, builds credibility, and inspires belief or action.

-5. Apply the conventions of style manuals for specific academic disciplines (e.g., APA, CMS, MLA, etc.)
+- 1. Demonstrate knowledge of individual and collaborative research processes - 2.
+Develop ideas and synthesize primary and secondary sources within focused academic arguments, including one or more research-based essays. - 3.
+Analyze, interpret, and evaluate a variety of texts for ethical and logical uses of evidence. - 4.
+Write in a style that clearly communicates meaning, builds credibility, and inspires belief or action. - 5.
+Apply the conventions of style manuals for specific academic disciplines (e.g., APA, CMS, MLA, etc.)

-Student Requirements for Completion of the Course:

-More in-depth descriptions and instructions will be given throughout the course, and all assignments must be completed for you to receive a grade.

-- Discussion Question Responses (10 points each) -We will read several short stories this semester, and I will post discussion prompts for most of them.
+- > Student Requirements for Completion of the Course: - Discussion Question Responses (10 points each) -We will read several short stories this semester, and I will post discussion prompts for most of them.
 Your response can explore the social or psychological significance of the story as well as respond to the literary elements.
 These responses take the place of classroom discussion and are expected to be well written and substantive.
-These count as 20% of your grade - Response Paragraphs (10 points each) Five times throughout the semester, you will respond to a writing prompt related to the readings and a literary element from Chapter 1 in Writing about Literature.
+These count as 20% of your grade Links to each of the short stories will be posted in the Moodle classroom. - Response Paragraphs (100 points each) Five times throughout the semester, you will respond to a writing prompt related to the readings and a literary element from Chapter 1 in Writing about Literature.
 These should be more substantive than the discussion question responses and will be worth 20% of the final grade. - Major Essays Students will write four essays throughout the semester, and these will count for 50% of the final grade.
 Some of the essays will receive separate grades for grammar and mechanics and the essays will be worth up to 250 points.
-The Literary Research Paper will be worth 250 points. - Character Analysis (200) - Literary Criticism Review (100 points) - Literary Analysis (200 points) - Extended Literary Analysis (250 points) This is also known as the Literary Research Paper.
-The central focus of this research paper will be one or more of the elements of fiction, along with the theme, of two or more of the short stories we have read.
+The Literary Research Paper will be worth 250 points. - Character Analysis (200) - Literary Criticism Review (100 points) - Extended Literary Analysis (200 points) - Literary Research Paper (250 points) The central focus of this research paper will be one or more of the elements of fiction, along with the theme, of two or more of the short stories we have read.
 In addition, you may select to explore the historical, social, or psychological context of a particular story.
 If you find that you like a particular author, you might compare/contrast the themes, characters, symbols used in two or more stories by that author.
 There are many things you can do with this essay that we'll discuss when the time comes.
 This will be a 4-7 page paper and will include a Works Cited page with at least five secondary sources. - Final Exam (100 points) Online students will take this online with a time restriction (unless otherwise instructed-I may have to require you to take the Final Exam at the Texarkana College Testing Center).
 The final exam counts as 10% of your final grade.

 Papers will be graded using rubrics I have created based on the Texarkana College Grading Rubric for English 1301 Composition I and English 1302 Composition II.

 Failure to turn in any one of the first two major papers (Character Analysis or Literary Criticism Review) within one week of the due date will result in an automatic failing grade for the course and/or being dropped from the course.
 Handing in a paper that is deemed not acceptable for grading (i.e. handing in a paper with no in-text citations) is the same as not handing in a paper at all.
 Late papers will be assessed a 20-point per day late penalty.